 The Australian Accounting Standards Board ("AASB") released an exposure draft on the Australian Sustainability Reporting Standards ("ASRS") for mandatory sustainability disclosures for Australian businesses in October 2023.
-In January 2024, the federal government released the exposure draft Treasury Laws Amendment Bill 2024: Climate-related financial disclosure which proposes amendments to the Australian Securities and Investments Commission Act 2001 (Cth) and Corporations Act 2001 (Cth), prescribing the obligations for Australia's mandatory climate-related risk disclosure requirements, and the liability approach that will apply to sustainability reporting.
+In January 2024, the federal government released the exposure draft Treasury Laws Amendment Bill 2024: Climate-related financial disclosure which proposes amendments to the Australian Securities and Investments Commission Act 2001 (Cth) and Corporations Act 2001 (Cth), prescribing the obligations for Australia's mandatory climate-related risk disclosure regime, the types of information that is to be reported, assurance requirements, and the liability approach that will apply to sustainability reporting.